giis-uniovi/retorch/README.md

 - The `retorchfiles/` directory would contain all the configuration files and scripting snippets that would be used to generate the pipelining code and the scripts to set up, deploy, and tear down the different Resources and TJob.
 Contains two subdirectories:
   - `configurations/`: stores the Resource and CI configuration files.
-  - `customscriptscode/`: stores the different script snippets for the tear-down, set-up and environment.
+  - `customscriptscode/`: stores the different script snippets for the tear down, set up and environment.
-- The `docker-compose.yml` in the root of the directory.
+- The `docker-compose.yml` in the root of the project.
 - The different project directories and files.

-The following subsections explain how to create each configuration file and how to prepare the docker-compose.yml file.
+The following subsections explain how to create each configuration file and how to prepare the `docker-compose.yml` file.

 #### Create the Resource.json file
 The Resource file must be placed in the `retorchfiles/configurations/` and named with the system or test suite name, followed